 What are the Best Alternatives to a Food Processor?

-Now, say you don’t want to invest the money or counter space to a food processor, are there options out there to get the same jobs done?
+Now, say you don’t want to invest the money or counter space in a food processor, are there options out there to get the same jobs done?
 Yes and no. Technically, there’s nothing the food processor does that can be exclusively done by a food processor.

-The quick chopping of vegetables or grinding of nuts can be done by a food chopper, the making of soups, sauces, and dressings can be done with a small blender, the making of pie crusts and kneading of doughs can be performed in a mixer or by hand, and the slicing of vegetables and grating of cheese can be done by hand.
+The quick chopping of vegetables or grinding of nuts can be done by a food chopper, the making of soups, sauces, and dressings can be done with a small blender, and the making of pie crusts and kneading of doughs can be performed in a mixer or by hand, and the slicing of vegetables and grating of cheese can be done by hand.

 The food processor truly has one of the highest utilities of any kitchen appliance So, again, it just depends on what kind of cook you are.
-Anything a food processor do can be outsourced either to a smaller, cheaper, easier-to-clean machine, or your own hands, but if you perform any of these tasks often enough or with enough food, a food processor is a worthy investment.
+Anything a food processor does can be outsourced either to a smaller, cheaper, easier-to-clean machine, or your own hands, but if you perform any of these tasks often enough or with enough food, a food processor is a worthy investment.

 Also, Read: